hellman/Quine-McCluskey/README.md

 The output file (stdout if not provided) follows the DIMACS format (adapted to the DNF case), with 0 instead of the actual number of clauses due to implementation issues.
 For example:

 ```
-p dnf 3 0
+p dnf 5 0
+-1 -2 -4 -5 0
--1 -2 -3 0
+-1 -3 -5 0
-1 3 0
-2 3 0
 ```

 Each line (after the header) defines a single clause by specifying variable index (1-based) and variable negation by index negation.
 E.g. -2 means (NOT x2) and 3 means (x3).
 The line is finished by the 0 symbol as the separator.
-The example above describes the DNF formula $x_1'x_2'x_3' \lor x_1x_3 \lor x_2x_3$.
+The example above describes the DNF formula $x_1'x_2'x_4'x_5' \lor x_1'x_3'x_5'$.

 Running example: